cloudnative-pg/cloudnative-pg/docs/src/labels_annotations.md

     risk.

 `cnpg.io/skipWalArchiving`
-:   When set to `true` on a `Cluster` resource, the operator disables WAL archiving.
+:   When set to `enabled` on a `Cluster` resource, the operator disables WAL archiving.
     This will set `archive_mode` to `off` and require a restart of all PostgreSQL instances.
 Use at your own risk.